 In the afternoon, some adults and kids started playing Housie, while the rest of them enjoyed the coconut trees surrounding the spot.
 We also took various snapshots holding the coconuts which were low on the trees and easily reachable.

 In the evening, we went to the sea and my nephews played with enthusiasm and ecstasy.
-After spending some time at the beach, we returned back to our native place Visakhapatnam, in the cars we came from.
+After spending some time at the beach, we returned back to our native place Visakhapatnam.